-Begravningsplatser, both public and private, are cemeteries - in other words areas that are duly established as the final resting place of the bodies or ashes of deceased persons.
-The difference between public and private cemeteries is that public ones are established by parishes or municipalities, while private ones are established by other entities, such as foundations.
-All people registered as residents within the burial authority's administrative district are entitled to be buried or have their ashes scattered in a public cemetery.
+BEGRAVNINGSPLATSER - both public and private, are cemeteries - in other words areas that are have been duly established as the final resting place of the bodies or ashes of deceased persons.
+The difference between public and private cemeteries is that public ones are established by parishes or municipalities, while private ones are established by foundations and other faith communities.
+All people registered in the population register in the burial authority's administrative district are entitled to be buried or have their ashes scattered in a public cemetery.
 This right does not apply in private cemeteries.
+The terms burial ground and cemetery are often used synonymously.

-Bisättning can be defined in different ways.
+BISÄTTNING can be defined in different ways.
 Its meaning may vary from one place to another, but it encompasses all the elements connected with placing the body in a coffin and its transportation to a funeral ceremony, burial or cremation.
 The following elements may be included in bisättning: dressing the body, placing the body into the coffin, transportation of the coffin and receiving the body in the coffin at premises for storage and viewing.
 Such premises are sometimes called a chapel of rest in English.

-Borgerlig begravning is a civil funeral.
-This means that the farewell ceremony does not follow the order of service used in the Church of Sweden nor the order of service used in other faith communities.
-See page 14.
+BORGERLIG BEGRAVNING - CIVIL FUNERAL This means that the farewell ceremony does not follow the order of service used in the Church of Sweden nor the order of service used in other faith communities.
+See page 13.

-Borgerlig begravningsförrättare means civil funeral celebrant.
+BORGERLIG BEGRAVNINGSFÖRRÄTTARE - CIVIL FUNERAL CELEBRANT.
 They are provided by some municipalities and funeral directors.
 Relatives or friends of the deceased may also act as civil funeral celebrants; no authorisation is required.
-See page 14.
+See page 13.

-Bårtäcke is a pall, which is a cloth draped over the coffin.
-It usually covers the entire coffin, but some palls are smaller.
+BÅRTÄCKE - PALL OR MORTCLOTH.
+This is a cloth draped over the coffin.
+It usually covers the entire coffin, but some palls/ mortcloths are smaller.
 It is used instead of coffin decoration.
 The parish can provide a pall, but relatives of the deceased may also use a cloth of their own.

-Bärare - coffin bearers - are required to move the coffin during a funeral ceremony.
+BÄRARE - COFFIN BEARERS OR PALLBEAR-ERS are required to move the coffin during a funeral ceremony.
 If the funeral service is concluded outside in the cemetery, the carrying of the coffin in a procession to the graveside is included as part of the service and is covered by the church fee, so it is free of charge for Church of Sweden members.
 In other cases, the estate of the deceased may have to pay a fee.
 See page 12.

-Dödsannons - death notices for publication - are optional.
-Relatives decide the size and appearance of the notice themselves.
+DÖDSANNONS - DEATH NOTICES FOR PUBLICATION are optional.
+Relatives decide on the size and appearance of the notice themselves.
 There is a great deal of freedom to choose a personal symbol, but there are certain limitations.
 Discuss your wishes with a funeral director.
+DÖDSBO - THE ESTATE OF THE DECEASED

-Dödsbo means the estate of the deceased and it is a legal term.
+Is a legal term.
 The estate consists of the assets and liabilities of the deceased.
-The costs of a cremation and/or burial that are not covered by the burial fee must be paid by the estate.
+The costs of a funeral, a cremation and/or burial that are not covered by the burial fee must be paid by the estate.
 If the estate lacks money, the municipality will provide financial assistance.

-Familjegrav means family grave.
-It is not a legal term but is often used for an existing grave in which several members of a family have been buried.
+FAMILJEGRAV - FAMILY GRAVE is not a legal term but is often used for an existing grave in which several members of a family have been buried.

-Flyttning av kista eller urna - moving a coffin or urn - from one grave to another is not permitted without special reasons once burial has taken place.
+FLYTTNING AV KISTA ELLER URNA - MOV-ING A COFFIN OR URN from one grave to another is not permitted without special reasons once burial has taken place.
 The burial authority where the coffin or urn is buried assesses applications for moving the remains.
 If the authority rejects the request, an appeal can be lodged with the county administrative board (länsstyrelse).